Stanford Mourning Death Of Star Women's Soccer Goalkeeper Katie Meyer

 “Fiercely competitive, Katie made two critical saves in a penalty shootout against North Carolina to help Stanford win its third NCAA women’s soccer championship in 2019,” university officials said.
 “Katie was a bright shining light for so many on the field and in our community.”READ MORE: Former MMA Champion Cain Velasquez Charged With Attempted Murder After Shooting At Alleged Molester

-News of Meyer’s death triggered an outpouring on emotion on social media.
+News of Meyer’s death triggered an outpouring of emotion on social media.

 “Ahhhh.
 Sending ❤️❤️❤️🙏🙏🙏 to Katie’s family and friends.
 Heart wrenching.
 Hug someone close to you.
 Tell them how much you love them,” posted former Stanford star and US National Team great Julie Foudy.